zevv/cpstut/README.md

   will store all function arguments and local variables.
 This type is opaque to us and is only used by CPS internally.

-The cps macro is a bit special, as it is typed: when calling the macro, the user needs to specify the type on which the macro should operate, and this type needs to be a derivative of the Continuation root object.
+The `.cps.` macro is a bit special, as it is typed: when calling the macro, the user needs to specify the type on which the macro should operate, and this type needs to be a derivative of the Continuation root object.
 This is what the notation looks like: